About

 I studied data journalism, Freedom of Information and public policy reporting while earning my master’s degree from the Missouri School of Journalism.
 Before that, I studied fiction and poetry at the University of New Hampshire, and creative non-fiction writing & editing at the Salt Institute for Documentary Studies.

-When I’m not doing journalism, I’m either reading, writing, swimming, collecting driftwood, riding my motorcycle, tinkering with my fiancé at our off-grid cabin, or hatching a new adventure.
+When I’m not doing what I love for work, I’m either reading, writing, swimming, collecting driftwood, riding my motorcycle, tinkering with my fiancé at our off-grid cabin, or hatching a new adventure.